MaksiRose/paw-and-paper/README.md

 If you turn off the PC that is running the Bot, the Bot will go offline.
 I recommend running it on a server or on a raspberry pi for this reason.
 ## Lessons Learned

-I created this Bot because I was looking for an RPG that didn't center humans or human-like creatures as its player character, but animals instead.
+I created this Bot because I was looking for an RPG that didn't center humans or human-like creatures as its player character, but non-human animals instead.
 I didn't find one, so I decided to create one myself.
 My goal was it to make something that is fun to play, creates a roleplay vibe, and keeps things fairly realistic.

 Since this was my first serious programming project, I had to rework my code several times.
 But the more time I spent optimizing, the more confident I feel about what I created.
 I believe this bot can serve as a great template for anyone who doesn't just want to make a simple Utility Bot, but a serious text-based game.